Cross-Border Travel Checklist

 To save time and money while in the U.S., its best to:

-❑ Apply for a U.S.-issued credit card1 like the RBC Bank Visa‡ Signature Black Credit card.
-Save on foreign transaction fees by paying for U.S. purchases with an RBC Bank U.S. credit card.
-Plus earn RBC RewardsTM points on every dollar you spend.
+❑ Apply for a U.S. credit card1 like the RBC Bank Visa‡ Signature Black Credit card.
+You'll avoid foreign transaction fees on your U.S. purchases.
+Plus, you'll earn RBC RewardsTM points on every dollar you spend.

-❑ Sign up for eStatements for convenient access to your checking account and credit card statements.
+❑ Sign up for eStatements for convenient access to your checking, savings, loans and lines of credit statements.

 TIP: With RBC Bank and Apple Pay‡ you can make simple, convenient U.S. purchases in stores and on the go:

-- Download the Apple Pay app onto your iPhone‡ 6 or iPhone 6 Plus device.
+- Download the Apple Pay app onto your iPhone‡ 6 or newer device.

 - Choose your RBC Bank credit card or debit card as your preferred method of payment.

-- Nex time you're at the checkout, place your iPhone near the merchant's card reader and authorize your payment.
+- Next time you're at the checkout, place your iPhone near the merchant's card reader and authorize your payment.

 ❑ Adjust the thermostat, turn off the water and unplug electrical devices.